JuliaParallel/MPI.jl/docs/src/knownissues.md

 Make sure to:
 - Have MPI and CUDA on path (or module loaded) that were used to build the CUDA-aware MPI
-- Make sure to have:
+- Set the following environment variables:
     ```
     export JULIA_CUDA_MEMORY_POOL=none
     export JULIA_MPI_BINARY=system